-The Center is looking to hire a dynamic group of service people to bartend the café and bar in The Center for Fiction’s bookstore, as well as Pub Date, the members-only bar on the second floor.
-Across the street from BAM, the cafe features a curated selection of baked goods made in Brooklyn, as well as a small selection of seasonal craft cocktails, artisanal beer and cider, as well as natural wine.
-This is a fun work environment and our main requirements include an interest in cocktails, service, food as well as literature, and a willingness to develop and learn new skills.
-Barista experience a plus as there will from time to time be café hours to pick up, but not necessary.
-Having a food handler’s license coveted.
-Make drinks and friends, all the while surrounded by books.
+Job Description: The Center for Fiction is looking to hire a dynamic human to barista and bartend at the The Center’s bustling Bookstore, Café & Bar, and event space.
+The Café features a selection of locally baked pastries, small bites, as well as a menu of craft cocktails and natural wine.
+This is a fun work environment and our main requirements include an interest in hospitality as well as literature, a passion for customer service, and a willingness to develop and learn new skills.
+Barista experience and Food Handler’s License are strongly preferred.
+Come make coffee and cocktails, all the while surrounded by books!

-- A desire to learn and grow with the project
+- A desire to learn and grow with the cafe

 - Interest in craft and product knowledge